< Back to Employment First | Skip to Content

 Facility-Based Employment Banner

-Facility-Based Employment is when an individual is receiving employment services in a setting where the majority of employees have a disability and are receiving continuous job-related supports and supervision.
+Facility-Based Employment is when a person is receiving employment services in a setting where the majority of employees have a disability and are receiving continuous job-related supports and supervision.

 Examples of facility-based employment include: